GeorgeWebDevCy/pspa-membership-system/README.md

 ## Administrator Tools

 System Admins and site administrators can search for graduates and edit any user profile directly from the `Προφίλ Απόφοιτου` endpoint.
-The search covers all graduate fields and opens an editable form with ACF data, E-mail and password controls.
+The search covers all graduate fields and opens an editable form that mirrors the ACF data graduates see.
 Search results are displayed using the same card layout as the Graduate Directory, and cards include an edit button for administrators.
-The interface uses the same `pspa-dashboard` styles as the graduate profile for a consistent appearance.
+Credential changes should be handled via the WooCommerce account form or the WordPress user editor.

 ## Login by Details